 If you were suddenly diagnosed with a chronic medical condition, such as diabetes, your treatment plan wouldn’t end after leaving the hospital.
 You would receive initial care to get the illness under control and then be responsible for taking medication, having follow-up visits with your doctor, and making lifestyle changes to manage the disease.

-The same applies to an addiction.
+The same applies to addiction.
 Rehab is the first and most intense step in recovery.
 Once you leave, however, you have to maintain your changes and utilize the tools you learn in order to continue to manage your addiction.

 The Right Support System Matters

-In order to be successful in ongoing recovery, you need a strong and reliable support system.
+In order to be successful in the ongoing recovery, you need a strong and reliable support system.
 Some ways to incorporate this into your life include:

 - Making new friends who lead healthy lives

 - Attending a support group such as AA

 - Reaching out to trustworthy people when life becomes overwhelming

 - Learning a new skill or hobby, working, or volunteering